Alternative

 FeatureEasyshipI'd Ship That

-No Monthly Fees Free tier available with limits Completely free with no limits
+No Monthly Fees Free tier available with shipment limits Free account, no subscription, no minimums

-Mobile App (iOS & Android) Web-based platform Native iOS & Android apps
+Mobile App (iOS & Android) Web-based platform Native iOS and Android apps, plus web

-International Shipping Tools Extensive international features, duties & taxes calculator Focused on domestic shipping
+International Shipping Tools Extensive international features, duties and taxes calculator Focused on domestic shipping

 Real-Time Tracking Global tracking available Real-time tracking across all carriers